carrierpigeondev/research-on-radiology/RaaR.md

 Every repository must have a `README.md` in the root directiry.
 This `README.md` should contain the project name, a description, the author(s), contact information, and the RaaR revision / version it uses (These can be stated in any particular order, but in a friendly and readable way).

 Every repository must have a `/research` directory or one that is similarly titled or descriptively-named.

 Inside of the `/research` directory must be numerical reference text documents going in order from `0001.txt` to `9999.txt`.
+This includes both references and notes.

 **Note that the file extension can either be `.txt` or `.md`, as long as it is consistant across all of the documents.**\